Key Points

 How to Present Attribute Data

 The best way to present attribute data is with a control chart known as an attribute chart.
 There are four types of attribute charts.
 These are n charts, c charts, np charts, and u charts.
-Which type of chart you use will depend on if you have an issue with defects or defectives and if you have a fixed or variable sample size.
+Which type of chart you use will depend on whether you have an issue with defects or defective products and if you have a fixed or variable sample size.
 For example, an np chart is used with attribute data that is collected in subgroups that are all uniform in size.

 Continuous vs. Attribute: What’s the Difference?